vkotek/cs50p0/README.md

 # vkotek

-This website consists of four pages, and uses bootstrap4 and sass.
+This repository contains my submission for Project 0, the first project of CS50 course by HarvardX.
+This project touches on HTML, CSS, Sass, Bootstrap4, and Git basics.

 ## Home | index.html